nus-cs2103-AY2324S1/tp/docs/TempUG.md

 **Tips:**
 - When filtering by multiple fields, only the students which match all the fields are returned.
-- To reset the view to an unfiltered state, type `list STUDENTS`.
+- To reset the view to an unfiltered state, type `list students`.
 - If no students that match the filters are found, an empty list will be shown.
 </box>